Luk1e/CapstoneProject/README.md

 ### Frontend

-To start the frontend, follow these steps:
+To start the frontend, ensure you have Node and npm installed.
+Then, follow these steps:

 1. **Navigate to the frontend directory**: